 What is it?
 Why is it used?

 A PET/CT scan is an effective way of revealing or evaluating several conditions, including many cancers, heart disease and brain disorders.
-It often detects disease before it shows up on other imaging tests or when standard tests are inconclusive.
 This type of information can be life-changing and helps physicians improve treatment planning for their patients.

 A PET/CT scan uses a radioactive drug (tracer) to identify areas of your body that have higher levels of chemical activity, which often correspond to areas of disease.
 On a PET/CT scan, these areas show up as bright spots.
 PET detects changes in cellular metabolism (how active a cell is), often indicating the presence of disease.
 CT detects changes in the physical size or shape of a lesion and shows exactly where in the body the lesion is located.